attacksurge/.github/profile/README.md

 # AttackSurge

-**⚡ Cloud-Scale Offensive Scanning on Your Terms**
+**⚡ Distributed Cloud Scanning on Your Terms**

 ## Introduction
 AttackSurge builds open-source tools to make large-scale security scanning fast, flexible, and transparent for everyone.
-We empower security professionals, researchers, and bug bounty hunters to run cloud-scale scans on their own terms — no heavy, monolithic setups required.
+We empower security professionals, researchers, and bug bounty hunters to run distributed scans in their own cloud environments — on their own terms, with no heavy, monolithic setups required.

 ## Projects
 - ⚡ **[ax](https://github.com/attacksurge/ax)** – A distributed scanning framework for offensive security professionals.
 Spin up fleets of cloud instances across multiple providers to run your tools at scale — ideal for rapid recon and testing.